-Interpretation: A new septic system is not required as part of the proposed development and the existing septic system will continue to be used.
-Given the constraints on the subject property including the limited lot size and the existing development, there are not alternative locations where the proposed development could be located.
-The proposed development will replace two existing nonconforming dwellings with a single dwelling within the 30 m setback.
+Interpretation: A new septic system is required as part of the proposed development and is to be located greater than 30 m from Baptiste Lake.
+The proposed structure will replace the two (2) existing cottages with a single dwelling within the 30 m setback.